ThisMakesSenseToMe/Apple2Dreem/README.md

 **No Files Found**: If the script reports that no files were found, verify that the file filter matches the filenames in the input folder.

 **Permission Issues**: If the script cannot read or write files, check the permissions of the input and output directories.

+**Multiple Sources Detected**: If a file contains entries from more than one source, the script will skip it and list the sources.
+Re-run with `-u "<source name>"` to process only that source.

 ## Contributing